WASdev/sample.batch.bonuspayout/README.md

     [2014/09/15 21:58:27.871 -0400] CWWKY0105I: Job BonusPayout with instance ID 1 has finished.
 Batch status: COMPLETED.
 Exit status: COMPLETED
     [2014/09/15 21:58:27.875 -0400] CWWKY0107I: JobExecution:executionId=1,jobName=BonusPayout,createTime=2014/09/15 21:57:57.676 -0400,startTime=2014/09/15 21:57:57.684 -0400,endTime=2014/09/15 21:57:58.535 -0400,lastUpdatedTime=2014/09/15 21:57:58.535 -0400,batchStatus=COMPLETED,exitStatus=COMPLETED,jobParameters={generateFileNameRoot=bonusPayoutGen}
     ```

-## Application Overview

-The **BonusPayout** job is structured in 3 steps:

-1. The first step, **generate**, is a batchlet step which generates some random values (representing account balances), and writes them into a text file in CSV format.

-1. The second step, **addBonus**, is a chunk step which reads these values from the text file, adds an amount representing a 'bonus' to each record, and writes the updated value into a database table.

-1. The third step, **validation**, is a chunk step which loops through the database table updated in step 2 as well as the text file generated in step 1 validating the calculation in the second step.
-For each record, in confirms that the value now read from the database table corresponds to the value in the generated text file, plus the bonus amount.
-It also confirms that steps 1 and 2 have written the same number of records.

 ## Other execution variants
 ### Restart - run the variant forcing failure, then performing a restart